Cemetery Prices

 There are toilet facilities available at the following cemeteries:

-If you wish to apply for this service you can contact our Cemetery Administrator’s Office or obtain the application form and fees from the Commemorative Programme webpage.
+If you wish to apply for this service you can contact our Cemetery Administrator’s Office or obtain the application form and fees from the Commemorative Tree and Bench webpage.

 The Council accepts no responsibility for the theft of any bench or tree but shall endeavour to report any incident of theft to the police.